Facebook Pixel

 The Problem with Current Practice is Random Sorting and the Practitioner's Preference

 If it is not standard practice to prioritize interventions based on expected value, then it is more likely that the order of techniques performed will be at least partially random.
 This logic is similar to expecting six dice to naturally arrange themselves from highest to lowest by simply rolling them or even just half of them.
 Even if 3 dice had known values and could be ordered in advance, rolling the other 3 dice is likely to result in an order that is less than optimal.
 The same scenario occurs in practice in which some techniques are prioritized with known higher expected values, but a lack of knowledge (or potentially a lack of effort) results in a random ordering of additional interventions.
 Note that this lack of knowledge is often not due to a lack of data.
-More research is available than is currently being effectively applied to practice.
+More research is available than is currently being effectively applied to practice (this is discussed further below).

 It may be argued that the random sorting problem is less problematic than the practitioner preference problem.
 Many professionals choose interventions based on allegiance to a modality or "school of thought" and/or comfort with a specific intervention type.
 Consider that comparative research demonstrates that manual therapy is likely more effective than exercise in the acute phase of orthopedic pain; further, the combination of both manual therapy and exercise is more effective than either alone (Active vs. Passive ) (7).
 Yet, some professionals refuse to perform manual therapy, claiming allegiance to "active approaches."
 As mentioned above, some professionals will prioritize IASTM over specific manual techniques despite research suggesting that specific manual techniques have a larger positive effect on outcomes (3).
 And, perhaps most obviously, therapeutic ultrasound (US) is less effective than manual therapy or exercise, interventions likely to require the majority of the length of a session, and yet US is still implemented within a session, reducing the time for more effective interventions (1).
 Of course, there is a possibility that these interventions with lower expected values will be the best intervention for an individual patient.
 However, practitioners should not fall prey to the availability heuristic, assuming that an intervention has a higher expected value because they can remember a really great outcome once or twice.
 The goal is to achieve the best possible outcomes for all patients; the goal is not to match needle-in-haystack results to the needle-in-haystack patients.
 If one of these lower expected value interventions is the best approach, and a practitioner is prioritizing based on expected value, then eventually, the intervention will be matched to the patient.
 However, starting with the interventions with the highest expected values ensures that most patients attain the best possible outcomes in the fewest sessions.